settings icon

 Answer

 “How can a loving God send someone to hell?”
-The entire question is wrong.
-A better wording is “If God is love, then why do some people go to hell?”
 Romans 1:18–20 lays the foundation for the answer: “The wrath of God is being revealed from heaven against all the godlessness and wickedness of people, who suppress the truth by their wickedness, since what may be known about God is plain to them, because God has made it plain to them.
 For since the creation of the world God’s invisible qualities—his eternal power and divine nature—have been clearly seen, being understood from what has been made, so that people are without excuse” (emphasis added).

-There are several key points in this passage that give us glimpses into the heart of God.
-First is the fact that people actively “suppress the truth.”
-People have been given enough truth to know and surrender to God, but they refuse it.
-Self-will wants to deny God’s right to tell us what to do.
-So, with the truth in front of them, many people turn away and refuse to see it.
-Atheist Thomas Nagel has said, “It isn’t just that I don’t believe in God and, naturally, hope that I’m right in my belief.
+There are several key points in this passage.
+First, people actively “suppress the truth.”
+Everyone has been given enough truth to know about God and surrender to Him, but they willfully refuse to accept the truth.
+They love darkness rather than light (John 3:19).
+Dr. Thomas Nagel, an atheistic professor of philosophy and law, has said, “It isn’t just that I don’t believe in God and, naturally, hope that I’m right in my belief.
 It’s that I hope there is no God!
-I don’t want there to be a God; I don’t want the universe to be like that.”
+I don’t want there to be a God; I don’t want the universe to be like that” (The Last Word, Oxford University Press, 1997, p.
+130).

 Return to: